oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

         echo 'bla'
     }

-### One command option per line, with extra indent
+### If you have to split a command, use one option per line, with extra indent

     my_command \
         --opt1 opt1_arg1 \